aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/managing-workbooks-and-worksheets/disable-compatibility-checker-in-excel/_index.md

 url: /net/disable-compatibility-checker-in-excel/
 ---

+## Disable Compatibility Checker in Excel Worksheets in C#

 {{% alert color="primary" %}}

 Microsoft Excel's Compatibility Checker flags when saving a file in an earlier file format might cause functionality issues or loss of fidelity.
 The Compatibility Checker is a feature of Microsoft Office Excel 2007 and Microsoft Excel 2010.